beltran/dhive/README.md

 This will:
-- Start several services in docker images: keberos, hadoop, yarn, tez, hive or other services depending on what's defined on `vars.config`
+- Start several services in docker images: keberos, hadoop, yarn, tez, hive or other services depending on what's defined on `config/vars.cfg`
 - Pull relevant logs from the docker images which can be seen at `http:localhost:8000`

-The file `vars.config` holds the values for:
+The file `config/vars.cfg` holds the values for:
 - The version values for hadoop, hive, tez.
 - The services that will be running.
 - Properties that will be overriden for core-site.xml, hdfs-site.xml, yarn-site.xml, tez-site.xml and hive-site.xml.